 Building an IGLOO for sustainable health and wellbeing

-• Outside – Accessing external support within the local community
+- Outside – Accessing external support from healthcare professionals and in the local community

 IGLOO Toolkits for sustainable return to work